My former tenant has left belongings at the premises, what can I do

 When a tenant leaves a property, the landlord may often have to deal with items left behind.
 While the majority may be deemed as household rubbish and unwanted items that can be disposed of, it is a different matter if the tenant has left personal belongings such as clothing, furniture, and electrical goods.

-Solicitor Hayley Wharton from WHN Solicitors’ Bury office provides a helpful guide for landlords seeking to remove items from a vacant property and the legal process for dealing with it.
+Solicitor Katie Lofthouse from WHN Solicitors’ Clitheroe office provides a helpful guide for landlords seeking to remove items from a vacant property and the legal process for dealing with it.

 A tenancy agreement will often expressly state that the tenant should remove all their belongings at the end of the tenancy.